 - they are unsure if it survives in sewerage systems

 - it enters the body via the eyes, nose, mouth, not through the skin

 - cats can catch it but it is uncertain if they can infect humans

 Who is most at risk?

-So far the majority of people who have died have been over 60 with certain underlying health conditions, (but anyone can catch and pass on the virus):
+Early indications in China and Italy was that the majority of people who died were over 60 with certain underlying health conditions, (but anyone can catch and pass on the virus):

 - heart disease